goblin645272/spyke/README.md

 ## Technologies used

-Flutter
+-Flutter
-Flask
+-Flask
-Heroku(For flask deployment)
+-Heroku(For flask deployment)